hwhite36/xapi-data-analyzer/README.md

 * `jsonschema`

 #### Creating an executable
-To create an executable, install PyInstaller (`pip install pyinstaller`) and run the following command in the same directory as `Main.py`:
+To create an executable, install PyInstaller (`pip install pyinstaller`) and run the following command in the project's root directory:

-`pyinstaller -wF Main.py`
+`pyinstaller -wF --add-data xapi_data_analyzer\DayElementSchema.json;. -i images\icon.ico -n xAPI-Data-Analyzer_vX.X xapi_data_analyzer\Main.py`

-This will create a standalone executable file named `Main` in the `dist` folder under the current directory (for whatever operating system you run the command on).
+This will create a standalone executable file named `xAPI-Data-Analyzer_vX.X` in the `dist` folder under the current directory
+(for whatever operating system you run the command on).
 This allows end users to run your program without having Python or any of the third-party libraries installed!